 The stunning Hudson Valley offers an ideal respite for city dwellers and out-of-towners alike.
 The Hudson Valley lies on either side of the 300-mile-long Hudson River, and stretches north to south through eight counties, from Albany in the north to Yonkers in the south.
 The region is easily navigable—take Interstate 87 east of the river and Highway 9 to the west, both heading north and south.

 Hudson Valley attractions include incredible vistas, charming villages with an abundance of antique shops, and incredible dining options.
 Fall is the perfect season to discover the more than a dozen vineyards along the Shawangunk Hudson Valley Wine Trail in Ulster County.

 High Peaks Resort in Lake Placid makes an ideal home base.
-Adirondak Loj & Wilderness Campground offers private rooms, cabins, and camping grounds plus education programs and hiking information with ten miles of snowshoeing and cross-country trails.
-The ideally located Lake George Bed & Breakfast has some of the best views of the Adirondack Mountains.
+Adirondak Loj & Wilderness Campground offers private rooms, cabins, and camping grounds plus education programs and hiking information with 10 miles of snowshoeing and cross-country trails.

 The Thousand Islands-Seaway region, with nearly 2,000 islands along 50 miles of the St. Lawrence River, certainly lives up to its name.
-The region is full of historic battlefields, museums, and lighthouses.
+The region is full of historic battlefields, museums, lighthouses, and castles.

 A traveler cannot live on leaves alone!
 Add wine and cheese to your day of autumn explorations by planning a driving route that includes wineries and creameries.
-Check out the Finger Lakes Wine & Cheese Trails and work your way through the culinary delights.
+Check out the area's wine and cheese trails and work your way through the culinary delights.